 A stylish yet durable bag that keeps all of your necessities in one easy spot is definitely on any local’s gotta-have-it list.
 Orox Leather creates hand-made goods that are built to last, including purses and briefcases made from domestically sourced leather and sustainable (often even recycled) trappings.

 City guys and gals need their feet to look good but still be able to walk for blocks.
-Danner Boots has been proudly based in the Pacific Northwest for more than 80 years (you can even try out the iconic red-laced boots from the film Wild!), and a pair of iconic thick-soled Doc Martens can be found at their West Burnside outpost.
+Danner Boots has been proudly based in the Pacific Northwest for more than 80 years (you can even try out the iconic red-laced boots from the book and following film Wild), and a pair of iconic thick-soled Doc Martens can be found at their West Burnside outpost.

 No Portlander’s outfit is complete without the addition of a printed Pendleton (Oregon-based since 1863) Portland Collection cardigan.
 Find yours at Frances May.
-Try on their iconic flannel shirts and wrap yourself in a printed wool blanket at their downtown store, where their expertly made woolen goods can often be found at discount prices.
+Try on their iconic flannel shirts and wrap yourself in a printed wool blanket downtown at Pendleton’s Home Store, where their expertly made woolen goods can often be found at discount prices.

 Vintage Shopping in Portland

 Browse costume jewelry, tailored suits and racks upon racks of dresses at Portland's nearly 50 vintage shopping destinations.